f-hafner/f-hafner.github.io/content/publication/network-hiring/index.md

 # Publication name and optional abbreviated publication name.
 # publication: In *Wowchemy Conference*

-abstract: "We study the role of networks in the labor market for young scientists in the United States.
-Nearly one in five PhD graduates that publish after PhD graduation do so at a university where their advisor has a former co-author; graduates that have such a connection are more than twice as likely to match with the university, even within fine-grained peer groups.
-We document a citation premium of 12 to 36% for graduates placed through the advisor’s network.
-However, we find no evidence for private information about productivity being revealed through the network.
+abstract: "We study the role of collaboration networks in the labor market for young scientists in the United States.
+  Nearly one in five PhD graduates publish after graduation at universities where their advisor has a co-author; such pre-existing connections more than double the probability of matching with the university---even within fine-grained peer groups.
+The importance of the advisor’s network for placement doubled from 1990 to 2014.
+For graduates placed via the advisor's network, we document a citation premium of 9 to 30 percent but find no evidence of private information being revealed.
 "

 # Summary.
 An optional shortened abstract.